-- private practice midwives, who can be used for low-risk home births, but are not linked to hospitals or the Community Midwifery Program.
-Find out if their fees are covered by Medicare
+- Private practice midwives can be used for low risk home births but are not linked to hospitals or the Community Midwifery Program.
+Some of these fees may be covered by Medicare.

-It is best for you and your baby to have the same caregiver throughout your pregnancy, birth and early parenting.
-Some public hospitals offer continuity of care programs with midwives, which means the same midwife or team of midwives will care for you.
+It is best for you and your baby to have the same health professional throughout your pregnancy, birth and early parenting.

 To help you choose the type of care that is best for you, see your maternity care options.